Plan dates are key in vPlan. Would you like to be pro-actively alerted to approaching deadlines? Then read on.

 Before/after: Choose whether you want to be notified before or after the start/end date.

-Status: Choose at which status you want to be notified.
+Status: Choose in which status you want to be notified.

 User: Determine which users should receive the notification.